 So, if there is God, what do we have to do then?

-Second, to strive to perfect ourselves for the sake of fulfilling His Will (
+Second, to strive to perfect ourselves for the sake of fulfilling His Will: (

 Be perfect as your Father in Heaven is perfect!
 (Matt 5:48)).
-This implies, first of all, a) intellectual self-development through all possible means, b) ethical self-transformation through studying His Will for us, through conscious development of positive qualities in ourselves and struggling with negative ones, also through serving other people: helping them in everything good, trying to facilitate their earthly lives and spiritual growth.
+This implies, first of all, a) intellectual self-development through all possible means, and b) ethical self-transformation through studying His Will for us, through conscious development of positive qualities in ourselves and struggling with negative ones, and also through serving other people: helping them in everything good, trying to facilitate their earthly lives and spiritual growth.